 We arrive around noon, a sunny day during harvest.
 No one just drops in for a visit during harvest.
 My mother though, is relentless.
 I reluctantly get out of the Jeep where Barnyard Dog, a protective and gorgeous Husky)\, growls an uncertain hello.

 Alerted, a young woman opens the front door of the house and moves toward us, two kids in tow.
-I explain who I am, (city person) why we are here (to visit the farm down the road, the farm her family has just purchased).
-She calls her Dad on the radio.
+I explain who I am, (city person) why we are here (to visit the farm her family has just purchased).
+She calls her father in law on the radio.

 We talk about the weather: It has rained heavily the night before, so despite the sun, there’s no harvesting until it is drier.
 Incredibly, they are NOT busy.
 My Mom nods, as if she knows this (does she?
 She DID grow up here), and a requisite and durable Ford pulls up into the drive.

 Bob ambles over, ball cap, overalls, shy smile.
 He is definitely not 86.

 I introduce myself.
 Despite our recent phone chats, we had not actually seen each other since my Grandmother’s funeral almost 20 years ago.
 He moves toward my Mom, who, like the queen, waves from the passenger window.

 They chat like old friends, and she congratulates him on being the winning bidder for The Land. ‘”Oh!’ he says, embarrassed, “do you want it back?